A text version of this chart is also available.

 Government House was included in the scope of the department in August 1990, after a review of the Governor-General’s support requirements.
 The External Assessments Bureau (now called the National Assessments Bureau) became part of DPMC on 1 July 1991.

 The Ministry of Civil Defence and Emergency Management became a business unit within DPMC in April 2014.

 The Canterbury Earthquake Recovery Authority (CERA) became a departmental agency within DPMC in February 2015.
 On 1 March 2016, to coincide with the wind down of CERA, a new business group - the Greater Christchurch Group - was formed to focus on the ongoing regeneration of Christchurch and support the transition of leadership from central government to local institutions.
 CERA was disestablished on 18 April 2016

-DPMC is comprised of six business units headed by the Chief Executive, Andrew Kibblewhite (from 25 June 2012).
+DPMC comprises six business units headed by the Chief Executive, Andrew Kibblewhite (from 25 June 2012).

 - Provides impartial secretariat services to the Executive Council, Cabinet and Cabinet committees.

 - Provides impartial advice to the Governor-General, Prime Minister and other ministers on certain constitutional, policy and procedural issues, especially those contained in the Cabinet Manual.